 You never want to use reusable sponges for bodily fluids found even in a private restroom.
 Toss the sponge after your child has an accident on the floor.

 Elevator buttons are one of the top places that need to be thoroughly disinfected throughout the day.
 Hope the janitorial staff in your building are vigilant in their wiping down buttons using disposable cloths and not reusable ones.

-Wiping the buttons with the same cloth from elevator to elevator means they’re just transferring pathogens from one place to another.
+Wiping the buttons with the same cloth from elevator to elevator means they are just transferring pathogens from one place to another.
 Speak with your maintenance team if you have concerns about how your building is handling sanitation.

 You have the right to work in a safe building especially in the midst of a pandemic.

 Whenever guests visit an office building, they stop at the receptionist’s area.
-As a high traffic space, it’s prone to bacteria and viruses.
+As a high traffic space, it is prone to bacteria and viruses.

 Keep your administrative team safe by keeping a disinfectant cleaner near the front desk.
 Whenever a guest leaves, the admin can simply wipe down the space.

 There is a range of options to use to disinfect and sterilize correctly.

 How to Disinfect Surfaces from Viruses

-It’s important to use the right cleaners when you’re learning how to disinfect surfaces.
+It is important to use the right cleaners when you are learning how to disinfect surfaces.
 Disinfectants go beyond the normal abilities of cleaners.

 They kill bacteria and viruses known to get you sick.
-In the pandemic, this means getting rid of COVID-19 if it’s lurking on shared surfaces.
-Keep it clean to crush Coronavirus!
+In the current situation, this means getting rid of viruses and bacteria if they are lurking on shared surfaces.
+Keep it clean to crush the germs!